Ayenko4all/student-project/README.md

-This is an ecommerce web application buld by oceandigit february 2019 batch This also contain the Database Sql of the project
+This is an ecommerce web application build by oceandigit  code accademy student february 2019 class This also contain the Database SQL of the project